securityfirst/tent-content/contents_en/information/protect-your-workspace/beginner/why-make-a-plan.md

 *Many organisations have quality locks on their office doors, but don't keep an up-to-date list of how many keys were created and to whom they were distributed.*

+## Why write a security policy?

 Policy documents:

 * Help you reach consensus and share information;
 * Help you track your workspace security over time.

 Even if you are not working with a formal organisation, it is a good idea to write a security plan.